-What: After undergoing a full revamp in 2016, the Noosa Food and Wine Festival is back with another delectable line up of great food and wine.
+What: The Noosa Food and Wine Festival is back with another delectable line up of great food and wine.
 From culinary artists and leading chefs to fine Australian wine and fresh produce, this is one of those events where you let your stomach guide you through the stalls.
-Rumour has it that 26 restaurants are participating this year and over 20 specialist chefs will be in attendance.
-Did I mention that over 40 of the best Australian wine-makers will be there as well?
+This year they’re introducing a Craft Beer and Cider Corner where you can watch some of the region’s best craft brewers in action.
 I guess it’s settled then; I’m off to Noosa in May.

 Where: Hampton, Southern Queensland Country

 What: Less New York City escape and more crisp country air and great food and wine, The Hampton Festival marries food and art in perfect harmony.
-Sample fresh produce, picked only hours before (from just down the road), taste test your way around the myriad of local restaurant stalls and discover the artsy side of the region at the opening night of the Hampton Art Exhibition.
+Sample fresh produce, picked only hours before (from just down the road), taste test your way around the myriad of local restaurant stalls and discover the artsy side of the region at the Hampton Art Exhibition.